 I am a Santa Cruz artist recently graduated from the Digital Art and New Media MFA program at the University of California Santa Cruz.
-This is an opportunity to fill in the huge gaps in my art knowledge, meet mentors, and work with talented peers.
+This was an opportunity to fill in the huge gaps in my art knowledge, meet mentors, and work with talented peers.

 Co-related Space is a digitally-enhanced environment that immerses participants not in digital space, but embodied space, highlighting the spatiality of participants, their behavior and their relationships with others within that space.

 FOMOphobia is a network-connected installation that immerses the viewer in a visualization of the artist’s real-time social networking anxiety, sounding alarms and keeping count of unhandled content.

 FOMOphobia debuted at the UCSC Digital Art and New Media Fall Open Studios in 2013.

 For more about my visual art, digital and new media art, performance and social practice, community organizing, teaching, technology work, as well as employment and education history, check out the overview.